styladev/magentoStylaConnect/doc/customization/api.md

 Sometime its need to change a value returned to styla.
 A good example is the product image attribute in case you are using a cdn you may want to manipulate the image url before returning it.
-One way to do this are "converters" anther is the usage of events.
+One way to do this are [converters](#converters) anther is the usage of events.

 ## Converters
 **Converters** are an easy way to change values or keys for the data returned by the api without the need to use magento rewrites.